popsicle-research/ci/SETUP_INSTRUCTIONS.md

 2. Click **Add webhook** and supply:
    - **Payload URL:** The HTTPS tunnel URL from step 6 suffixed with `/webhook` (e.g., `https://<subdomain>.ngrok.app/webhook`).
    - **Content type:** `application/json`.
-   - **Secret:** (Optional) Define a secret and set `GITHUB_WEBHOOK_SECRET` in FMG once HMAC validation is implemented.
+   - **Secret:** (Optional) Define a secret and set `GITHUB_WEBHOOK_SECRET` in POPSICLE once HMAC validation is implemented.
    - **Events:** Select **Just the push event**.
 3. Save the webhook.
-GitHub will send a ping event; FMG will respond with `ignored` because only push events are processed.
+GitHub will send a ping event; POPSICLE will respond with `ignored` because only push events are processed.

 ## 9. Verify Docker Execution Capability